nobrien97/PolygenicSLiMBook/src/markdown/docs/7_slimOnHPC.md

 ```

-Obviously a bit more involved, so lets go through it:
+Obviously a bit more involved, so let's go through it:

 The start of the script is pretty similar to a regular PBS script: you specify how many resources you want, give a job name, etc.
 The only difference is the addition of an `ompthreads` parameter in your list of resources. `ompthreads` is a specifier